 Dia de los Reyes

-Later in the day, families will host a small meal called merienda, where a dish called rosca de reyes is served.
-It is a sweet bread or cake that has a small baby hidden inside.
+Later in the day, families will host a small meal called merienda, where rosca de reyes cake is served with a warm cup of chocolate.
+As noted earlier, this cake it is sweet bread in the shape of a ring that has a small baby hidden inside.
 The person who is served the slice with the baby must host a party on the final day of the Christmas season.

 Candlemas, or Candelaria, is the last day of celebration for the holiday.
-On this day, Nativity scenes are taken down.
+On this day, the Nativity scenes are taken down.
 Sometimes, the figure of baby Jesus is brought to a temple to be blessed.
-Parities are hosted by the person who was served the special slice of rosca de reyes bread.
+Parties are hosted by the person who was served the special slice of rosca de reyes sweet bread.

-Traditional trimmings of the season, such as large displays of lighted pine trees or snowmen, are not usually found in Mexico.
-Christmas is typically warm in the country, especially in regions nearest to the Equator.
-Christmas decorations that might be found include:
+Traditional trimmings of the season, such as large displays of light decorations or snowmen, are not usually found in Mexico.
+The weather can be anywhere from freezing cold to balmy warm depending on the location.
+Christmas decorations vary by region and may include:

 The focal point of Mexican Christmas traditions is rooted in the Christian beliefs of the people.
 Festivities and parties abound, celebrating the joyous news of the birth of baby Jesus as told in the Bible.